maartyman/shift-code-manager/README.md

 A comprehensive browser extension that automatically fetches and redeems SHIFT codes for Borderlands games across multiple platforms with intelligent notifications.

+The SHIFT Code Manager extension makes redeeming Borderlands SHIFT codes quick and effortless.
+It automatically fetches the latest codes from trusted sources, notifies you when new ones are available, and redeems them on the official SHIFT website (shift.gearboxsoftware.com) with just a click.
+Supporting multiple platforms—including Steam, Xbox, PlayStation, Nintendo, Epic, and Stadia—the extension handles everything from tracking code states (new, redeemed, expired, or invalid) to managing redemption delays to avoid rate limits.
+With built-in settings, notifications, and backup options, it ensures you never miss out on golden keys or rewards again.

 ## ✨ Features

 ### 🎯 Game Support